Financing a PLNU Education

 The financial assistance program at Point Loma Nazarene University includes federal grants and loans, state grants, PLNU institutional aid, and external aid, including scholarships and grants offered by corporations, civic organizations, and churches.
 Financial assistance is intended to assist students who otherwise would be unable to attend the university.

 The university recognizes that the primary responsibility for paying expenses rests with the student (and spouse, if married) and parents who are expected to contribute in proportion to their resources.
-Any financial assistance offered by the university is intended to help bridge the gap between the student’s expected family contribution and the cost of attending PLNU.
+Any financial assistance offered by the university is intended to help bridge the gap between the student’s expected family contribution (based on the Student Aid Index from the FAFSA) and the cost of attending PLNU.

 Financial assistance is usually offered to students based on need.
 The student’s financial need and eligibility for various programs and the family’s ability to pay are determined best by analyzing the information submitted on the Free Application for Federal Student Aid (FAFSA).
 Various federal and state regulations, institutional policies, and funding-level limitations may affect the types and amounts of financial assistance that a student may receive from year to year.
 Additionally, changes in information and circumstances may cause financial assistance awards to be reduced, increased, or eliminated subsequent to the initial determination of the financial assistance.